excalibur995/sampingan-ui/packages/design-system/README.md

 # @sampingan-ui/design-system

-> React implementation of Aksara Design System, from Kata.ai.
+> Sampingan Design System Core components

 This package is part of the Sampingan UI monorepo.